Belmont Park: Geopolitical status

+The Belmont Park property originally totaled some 650 acres.
+After the 1956 season, the construction of a wider bus road beyond the main course's final turn forced the turn to be shortened.
+According to the Belmont publication commemorating the track's 1968 reopening, that move cut 96 ft off its circumference.
+The current layout has the entire racing course inside Nassau County.

+Racing

 Belmont Stakes

 The Belmont Stakes was named after financier and sportsman August Belmont Sr., who helped fund the race, and most sources say the racetrack itself was also named for him.
-Other sources say Belmont Park was named in honor of his son—August Belmont Jr., a key member of the Westchester Racing Association, which established the racecourse.

 The race was first run in 1867 at Jerome Park Racetrack in the Bronx.
-In 1937, the wrought iron gates that bore an illustration of that first Belmont Stakes were donated to the track by August Belmont II's sole surviving son, Perry Belmont.
-The gates are now on the fourth floor of Belmont Park's clubhouse.
+In 1937, the wrought iron gates that bore an illustration of that first Belmont Stakes were donated to Belmont Park by August Belmont II's sole surviving son, Perry Belmont.
+The gates were located on the fourth floor of Belmont Park's clubhouse until the 2024 demolition.

-The Belmont Stakes races have been run at Belmont Park since 1905, with the exceptions of 1911–12, when gambling was banned in New York State; and the 1963–67 editions, held at Aqueduct while the grandstands at Belmont Park were reconstructed.
-The first post parade in the United States was at the 14th Belmont, in 1880.
+The Belmont Stakes races have been run at Belmont Park since 1905, with the exceptions of 1911–12, when gambling was banned in New York State; the 1963–67 editions, held at Aqueduct while the grandstands at Belmont Park were reconstructed; and the 2024/2025 editions, which was held at Saratoga Race Course due to the second reconstruction of Belmont Park.

 Secretariat's finishing time in his 1973 Belmont victory (2 minutes, 24 seconds) set a world record for 1+1/2 mi on dirt, a world record which still stands.
 The 31-length victory clinched the first Triple Crown in 25 years, dating back to Citation in 1948.
 A statue of Secretariat is in the center of the Belmont paddock.

-Another Belmont Stakes achievement is recognized by the "Woody's Corner" display in the first-floor clubhouse lobby, commemorating the five consecutive Belmont Stakes winners trained by Woody Stephens from 1982 to 1986.
+Another Belmont Stakes achievement is recognized by the "Woody's Corner" display that was located in the first-floor clubhouse lobby, commemorating the five consecutive Belmont Stakes winners trained by Woody Stephens from 1982 to 1986.